Backcountry PPG

 Live In Flight Feedback - One of the best parts about having a guide through these flights is that you can get live feedback on the conditions, environment, and situation you find yourself in.
 During the flight the instructors are more than happy to share what they are seeing, experiencing, and thinking as they go throughout the flight.
 Nothing beats live in flight feedback.

 Flight Debrief - Another great tool for learning more is doing post flight debriefs.
 This can include reviewing the student launches and landings via video, walking through flight logs to see where and why we flew where we did, and more.
 We try our best to have one of our instructors on the ground filming every launch and landing to later review with the students.
-We've learned that debriefing is a great way of see what you did right and wrong, and improving it.
+Often times more can be learned in a flight debrief than the flight itself.

 Training Location: